jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 * Test whether a file exists on FAT or Linux ext partitions
 * Create new files on a FAT partition

-What cannot be done

-* Delete or rename a file on any type of partition

 The plan is to use a small dedicated partition `/dev/mmcblk0p5` formatted as FAT for some flag files for u-boot.
 I'm calling this the **flags** partition.